jamesstringerparsec/Easy-GPU-PV/README.md

 - A powered on display / HDMI dummy dongle must be plugged into the GPU to allow Parsec to capture the screen.
 You only need one of these per host machine regardless of number of VM's.
 - If your computer is super fast it may get to the login screen before the audio driver (VB Cable) and Parsec display driver are installed, but fear not!
 They should soon install.
 - The screen may go black for times up to 10 seconds in situations when UAC prompts appear, applications go in and out of fullscreen and when you switch between video codecs in Parsec - not really sure why this happens, it's unique to GPU-P machines and seems to recover faster at 1280x720.
-- Vulkan renderer is unavailable and GL games may or may not work.
-[This](https://www.microsoft.com/en-us/p/opencl-and-opengl-compatibility-pack/9nqpsl29bfff?SilentAuth=1&wa=wsignin1.0#activetab=pivot:overviewtab) may help with some OpenGL apps.
 - If you do not have administrator permissions on the machine it means you set the username and vmname to the same thing, these needs to be different.
 - AMD Polaris GPUS like the RX 580 do not support hardware video encoding via GPU Paravirtualization at this time.
 - To download Windows ISOs with Rufus, it must have "Check for updates" enabled.